EEMiS-DS/General-protocols/phylogenetic_placement_JGI.md

 ### PaPaRa

-#### Test workflow from SSU read sorting to phylogenetic placement
+#### Workflow from SSU read sorting to phylogenetic placement

-**Dataset**: Archaea reads from acidophilic MFC metatranscriptome datasets (Gaofeng).
-Two replicates: P1607_145 and P1607_153.
+**Dataset**: JGI CSP metagenome data.

 Tools needed:
 - SortMeRNA (available on cluster)
-- PaPaRa (in my `glob` directory: the precompiled executable has problems, so had to re-compile it)
+- PaPaRa (in `/proj/b2016308/glob/` directory: the precompiled executable has problems, so had to re-compile it)
 - RAxML (available on cluster)

 Files needed: